seDirector/Translations/README.md

 See seDirector.net for more information.

 ## Languages Needing Translation
-If you can read & write in any of these ages, we'd love your help translating seDirector.
+If you can read & write in any of these Languages, we'd love your help translating seDirector.

  - Chinese
  - French